Fairview cuts include Bethesda, St. Joseph's hospitals; 900 jobs to be lost

 Fairview's plan includes the launch of a new Emergency Psychiatric Assessment, Treatment and Healing (EmPATH) model of mental health care, starting with a new unit at Southdale, designed to prevent mental health crises and reduce the costly overreliance on emergency departments and inpatient beds.

-However, Fairview is closing its inpatient mental health unit at Southdale and is unlikely to maintain inpatient care at St. Joseph’s due to the federal “Institutions for Mental Diseases exclusion” against the warehousing of non-elderly adults in large psychiatric hospitals, said Sue Abderholden, executive director of NAMI Minnesota.
+However, Fairview is closing its inpatient mental health unit at Southdale and is unlikely to maintain inpatient care at St. Joseph's unless it can get a waiver to the federal "Institutions for Mental Diseases exclusion" against the warehousing of non-elderly adults in large psychiatric hospitals, said Sue Abderholden, executive director of NAMI Minnesota.

 "If all you have left at St. Joes is the COVID and the mental units, as COVID starts to dwindle in terms of its impact, they are going to hit that IMD Exclusion and they're going to close it," she said.